 (22) In considering reports and complaints and making decisions under subsections (17) and (18), the Judicial Council shall follow its guidelines and rules of procedure established under subsection 51.1 (1).
-1994, c.
-12, s.
-16.

 MEDIATION

 51.5 (1) The Judicial Council may establish a mediation process for complainants and for judges who are the subject of complaints.